 In November 2017, the EPA denied a petition from nine northeastern states to add several states, including Illinois and Ohio, to the Ozone Transport Region.
 Eight of the northeastern states filed a petition for judicial review challenging the EPA's action in the D.C.
 Circuit Court.
 In April 2019, the D.C.
 Circuit Court denied the states' petition for review, upholding the EPA's denial.
 Additionally, in January 2018, New York and Connecticut filed a lawsuit against the EPA in the Southern District of New York seeking to compel the agency to issue a FIP for the 2008 ozone NAAQS that addresses sources in five upwind states, including Illinois.
 The plaintiffs filed a motion for summary judgment on the matter in April 2018, and the court granted that motion in June 2018.
 As a result, the EPA was required to propose an action to address the 2008 ozone NAAQS by June 29, 2018, and promulgate a final action by December 6, 2018.
 In January 2019, the plaintiffs informed the district court that the EPA had satisfied its deadlines in accordance with the court's order.
 However, in January 2019, New York, Connecticut, four other states, and the City of New York filed a separate petition for review in the D.C.
-Circuit Court challenging the EPA took in December 2018 consistent with the Southern District of New York's order.
+Circuit Court challenging the final action the EPA took in December 2018 consistent with the Southern District of New York's order.
 In October 2019, the D.C.
-Circuit Court vacated the final action the EPA took in December 4 fully-compliant FIP to address the 2008 ozone NAAQS in light of the D.C.
+Circuit Court vacated the final rule, and in February 2020, New Jersey, Connecticut, three other states and the City of New York filed a lawsuit against the EPA in the Southern District of New York to compel the EPA to promulgate a fully-compliant FIP to address the 2008 ozone NAAQS in light of the D.C.
 Circuit Court's vacatur.
-In July 2020, the U.S. District Court for the Southern District of New York filed a lawsuit against the EPA in the EPA tooks in compliant FIP to address the 2008 ozone NAAQS in light of the D.C.
-Circuit Court's vacatur.
-In July 2020, the U.S. District Court for the Southern District of New York filed a lawsuit against the EPA in the Southern District of New York ordered the EPA to issue a final rulemaking fully addressing the 2008 ozone NAAQS by March 15, 2021.
-The EPA proposed its action to address the outstanding 2008 o
+In July 2020, the U.S. District Court for the Southern District of New York ordered the EPA to issue a final rulemaking fully addressing the 2008 ozone NAAQS by March 15, 2021.
+The EPA proposed its action to address the outstanding 2008 ozone NAAQS obligations in October 2020.
+Vistra subsidiaries filed comments on that rulemaking in December 2020.
+These actions are subject to the Environment Executive Order discussed above.